The Third Largest In Europe

 Statue of Imre Nagy, Vértanúk tere

-Imre Nagy’s Hungary’s prime minister’s during the 1956 October 23rd revolution, statue stands on a small bridge facing the Parliament Building on Vértanúk tere.
+The full-height statue of Imre Nagy, Hungary’s prime minister during the 1956 October 23rd revolution, stands on a small bridge facing the Parliament Building on Vértanúk tere.

 Szabadság tér – (Liberty Square)

 Szabadság tér is just a short walk south east of the Parliament building.
 Some great buildings of architectural value flank this pleasant green spot.

 The statue of former US president, Ronald Reagan guards the end of the square.

 Accommodation TIP: There’s a very nice hotel at the southern side of the park, the IberoStar Grand Hotel Budapest, a 5-star boutique hotel with a great resturant.